microsoft/pxt-adafruit/docs/reference/radio/write-received-packet-to-serial.md

 ### Examples

-When ```radio``` data is received (after pressing the ``A`` button on the second micro:bit), this program sends temperature data to serial.
+When ```radio``` data is received (after pressing the ``A`` button on the second @boardname@), this program sends temperature data to serial.

 ```blocks